-The LLM in Intellectual Property and the Digital Economy is taught by a team who combine academic excellence with first-hand knowledge and experience of the practical workings of the law in a wide range of related areas, including: intellectual property law, competition law, ecommerce, and information technology
+The LLM in Intellectual Property and the Digital Economy is taught by a team combining academic excellence with first-hand knowledge and experience of the practical workings of the law in a wide range of related areas, including intellectual property law, information technology, ecommerce, and competition law.

 Members of staff

-- have worked at EU institutions including the European Commission and the European Court of Justice
+- have worked at government institutions including the UK Intellectual Property Office

-- have provided legal advice to a diverse range of commercial organisations on ecommerce, rights management, intellectual property, and information issues
+- have provided legal advice to a diverse range of commercial organisations on copyright, patents, trade marks, unfair competition, ecommerce and data protection issues

-- have extensive litigation experience in relation to intellectual property infringement, information technology law, data protection, and breach of confidence.
+- have extensive litigation experience in intellectual property including unfair competition and intermediary liability, information technology law, trade secrets, technology transfer agreements and breach of confidence.

 Members of staff:

-- have published widely in leading publications on questions of international, EU and national intellectual property law, as well as EU competition law
+- have published widely in leading peer-reviewed journals on issues of international, EU and national intellectual property, and EU competition law

-- have contributed to leading international collaborative research projects such as Primary Sources on Copyright (1450-1900)
+- contributed to leading international collaborative research projects such as Primary Sources on Copyright (1450-1900)

-- sit on the Advisory Board of a number of peer-reviewed journals including the Journal of Comparative Law, the European Journal of Law and Technology, and the Web Journal of Current Legal Issues
+- sat on the Editorial or Advisory Board of a number of peer-reviewed journals including the European Journal of Law and Technology, the Journal of Comparative Law, the Law and Humanities Journal, the Trademark Reporter, and the Web Journal of Current Legal Issues

 Members of staff

-- participate in the work of numerous important organisations such as the Institute of Advanced Legal Studies, the Centre for International, European & Comparative Law (Paris IV), the Art and Humanities Research Council, the International Society for the History and Theory of Intellectual Property, and the Law Society of Scotland’s Technology Committee
+- participate in the work of relevant organisations such as the Art and Humanities Research Council, the European Policy for Intellectual Property (EPIP), the Institute of Advanced Legal Studies, the International Society for the History and Theory of Intellectual Property (ISHTIP), and the International Trademark Association (INTA)

 - are regularly invited to present papers at seminars, workshops, and international conferences in the UK and abroad